aces/cbrain/BrainPortal/cbrain_plugins/cbrain-plugins-base/cbrain_task/my_cksum/README.txt

-This 'task' was created by reproducing exatcly all the steps of the New Task Tutorial, as available on the CBRAIN Wiki, at this address: https://github.com/aces/cbrain/wiki/New-Task-Tutorial
+This 'task' was created by reproducing exactly all the steps of the New Task Tutorial, as available on the CBRAIN Wiki, at this address: https://github.com/aces/cbrain/wiki/New-Task-Tutorial